icw-Numen/ivy-bot/README.md

 # ivy-bot
-Please bear with my atrocious coding style
+Please bear with my atrocious coding style.
+The bot's practically done, but refactoring some code is still a work in progress.